la2050/archive/_projects/2015/golden-heart-ranch-creating-opportunities-for-special-needs-young-adults.md

     advocates that serve the special needs community.
 Our last conference had over 350 guests from every state of the union learning best practices in housing, employment and socialization for our special needs community.
+  Where will you be working?:
+    - San Fernando Valley
+    - County of Los Angeles
+  How do you plan to use these resources to make change?:
+    - Engage residents and stakeholders
+    - Implement a pilot or new project
+    - Advocate with policymakers and leaders
+  How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Volunteers/staff (human capital)
+    - Publicity/awareness (social capital)
+    - 'Infrastructure (building/space/vehicles, etc.)'
+    - Education/training
+    - 'Technical infrastructure (computers, etc.)'
+    - Community outreach
+    - Network/relationship support
+    - Quality improvement research
+  How will your proposal improve the following “Live” metrics?:
+    - Access to healthy food
+    - Healthcare access
+    - Exposure to air toxins
+    - Number of households below the self-sufficiency index
+    - Percent of imported water
+    - Obesity rates
+    - Housing affordability
+    - Rates of mental illness
+    - Percentage of LA communities that are resilient (Dream Metric)
 maker_answers_list:
   - name: How did you hear about this challenge?
     label: How did you hear about this challenge?